Graduate Entry Medicine Application Process

 Interviews for GEM

-After all of this, you will then hear a decision from your chosen universities about your application – fingers crossed for offers!
+After this, you will hear a decision from your chosen universities about your application – fingers crossed for offers!